Richardson, TX

 Miss Belle’s House was then moved to a temporary location at the City’s Fire Training and Operations Center, 1621 E. Lookout Dr., in 2021.
 The home is still in this location but will soon move to its final location.

-This third and final move is expected to take place late 2024.
-Miss Belle’s House will be moved three miles to Huffhines Park, 200 N. Plano Rd.
-When the home is moved, it will not be open to the public until it undergoes renovations to ensure it is safe for visitors.
+Miss Belle’s House has moved three miles to Huffhines Park, 200 N. Plano Rd.
+The home is not open to the public until it undergoes renovations to ensure it is safe for visitors.

 Who was Miss Belle?